Pete Sampras: 1998: Wimbledon title, six straight years No. 1

 In 1998, Sampras's No. 1 ranking was challenged by Chilean player Marcelo Ríos.
-Sampras failed to defend his Australian Open title, losing in the quarterfinals to Karol Kučera, and won Wimbledon only after a hard-fought five-set victory over Goran Ivanišević.
+Sampras failed to defend his Australian Open title, losing in the quarterfinals to Karol Kučera, and won Wimbledon only after a hard-fought five-set victory in the final over Goran Ivanišević.
+This was Sampras's only Grand Slam final which went to five sets.

-Sampras lost in the final of the Cincinnati Masters to Patrick Rafter after a controversial line call.
+Sampras lost in the final of the Cincinnati Masters to Patrick Rafter.
 Sampras faced Rafter again in the semifinals of the US Open, losing in five sets after sustaining injury while leading the match two sets to one, and Rafter went on to win his second consecutive US Open title.
 Sampras lost another semifinal at the Tennis Masters Cup to eventual champion Àlex Corretja.
 Nevertheless, Sampras finished the year as the top-ranked player for the sixth year in a row.

 1999: Wimbledon title

 The year started with a withdrawal from the Australian Open due to fatigue, and Sampras failed to win a title during the early part of the season.
 However, he then went on a 24-match winning streak encompassing the Stella Artois Championships, Wimbledon (equaling Roy Emerson's record of 12 Grand Slam singles titles), Los Angeles, and Cincinnati (a rematch of the previous year's final with Patrick Rafter).
-Sampras' victory over Andre Agassi in the Wimbledon final is often cited as one of the greatest performances in a Wimbledon final.
-Despite this—on account of a herniated disc in his back forcing retirements at the RCA Championships and the US Open—he lost his no. 1 ranking to Agassi the following day, when the ATP Tour rankings were updated.
+Sampras' straight sets victory over Andre Agassi in the Wimbledon final is often cited as one of the greatest performances in a Wimbledon final.
+Despite this—on account of a herniated disc in his back forcing retirement at the RCA Championships and withdrawal from the US Open—he lost his no. 1 ranking to Agassi the following day, when the ATP Tour rankings were updated.

 Sampras' ranking was hurt by a combination of withdrawing from the Australian and US Opens, tournaments in which he had strong performances during the previous year, and the resurgence of longtime rival Agassi, putting an end to Sampras' six consecutive years of finishing as world No. 1.
 Agassi took over the top ranking and held it for the rest of the season, but Sampras recovered and managed to beat Agassi in the year-end championships for the fifth and final time, enabling him to remain third in the rankings.